Nukaflux/Studentrun-SOC-/README.md

 ### About me
 Hello my name is Jensen and I am currently working on projects at the Mitchell C. Hill Student Data Center.
 Specifically at the Security Operations Center.
-I am currently a third year studying cyber security and hope that my projects here help you out!
+I am currently a fourth year studying cyber security and hope that my projects here help you out!
 I specialize in the use of Splunk Enterprise, a powerful data analytics platform that can also be deployed as a SIEM.

 ### About the Student Run SOC